People & Planet University League 2007: why and what it tells us

-The Green League 2007 has, for the first time, collected and ranked environmental information on 120 UK universities.
+The People & Planet University League 2007 has, for the first time, collected and ranked environmental information on 120 UK universities.
 It aims to promote transparency of information and encourage senior decision makers to push environmental standards up across the sector.

 The need is great.
 A recent report by Business In The Community found that the Higher Education (HE) sector scored an average of only 55% on the BITC environment index, compared to the business average of 83%.
 This puts HE behind the performance of the utilities, consumer services, telecommunications, industrial, and financial sectors.

 Many staff and students within university communities who are working hard to achieve change have too often been sidelined in their push for environmental improvements.
 This league table aims to give strength to those voices by providing an additional incentive for senior decision makers to take heed of their calls.

 People & Planet first discussed the possibility of a green league table in autumn 2006.
 With the strong encouragement of a number of partner organisations, NGOs and university environmental staff, we decided to give it a go.
 It builds on the creative - and successful - campaigning of our student network for their universities to Go Green, and a ‘going green table’ which documented 56 universities’ progress on the four Go Green campaign aims.